 Take the mixture off the heat, add the lemon zest into the hot mixture to release the oils and mix until combined.
 Pour through a sieve into another bowl for a smooth curd.
 Let it cool down then place in the fridge.
 It will set up into an even firmer and thicker curd after you've chilled it in the fridge.

 Whisk the mixture until the temperature reaches 160F.
-This temperature is generally accepted to be able to kill salmonella in eggs.
 Pour the mixture into the Kitchenaid mixer and whisk on low with the balloon whisk, then turn it up to medium.